 about.

-In all her work Sarah emphasises the idea of a veiled or a filtered reality being exposed and retold through painterly technique and a little bit of drama.
+In all her work Sarah emphasises the idea of a veiled or a filtered reality being exposed and retold on canvas.

 contact.